rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 `shame` offers:

-- simple and lightweight setup
+- a simple and lightweight setup
+- type checks from input assembly all the way to fragment output
 - (re)generate different shaders/pipelines based on runtime parameters
-- [shader hot reloading][shame-examples)
+- [shader hot reloading][shame-examples]
-- type checks from input assembly all the way to fragment output
 - [examples using wgpu!][shame-examples]

 A discord channel for questions/feedback is linked in the